 A positive or reactive HBsAb test result indicates the immune system is active against the virus.
-A positive HBsAg and HBsAb can occur at the same time and still has active infection with HBV.
+A positive HBsAg and HBsAb can occur at the same time and this still indicates a person has HBV.

 Anti-HBc or HBcAb

 Hepatitis B core antibody